 4. Geographic limitations

 The United States has a diverse geography with varying climates, topographies, vegetation, and more.
 This creates a beautiful melting pot of landscapes but also means that there are some geographies that are more suitable for renewable technologies than others.
-For example, a large farm with open space may be a great place for a residential wind turbine or a solar energy system, while a townhome in a city covered in shade from taller buildings wouldn’t be able to reap the benefits of either technology on their property.
+For example, a large property in a rural area with open space may be a great place for a residential wind farm or a large-scale solar farm, while a townhome in a city covered in shade from taller buildings wouldn’t be able to reap the benefits of either technology.
 If your property isn’t suitable for a personal renewable energy technology, there are other options.
 If you’re interested in solar but don’t have a sunny property, you can often still benefit from renewable energy by purchasing green power or enrolling in a community solar option.

 When it comes to renewable energy, the positives outweigh the negatives.
 Transitioning to renewables on a personal, corporate, or governmental level will not only help you save money but also promote a cleaner, healthier environment for the future.